 2.1 General questions

 In everyday life we generally speak of rain, showers, hail, fog and thaw, high and low pressure areas or of the greenhouse effect and global warming.
 What is weather and what is climate?
-If you look out of the window in much of Afghanistan, you may find that the sun shines from a bright blue sky for most of the year.
-During winter and transitional seasons, one might also observe overcast skies, snow, rain showers, thunderstorms with or without hail.
+If you look out of the window in Kabul, or in Tehran, or in Cairo, or in Antofagasta, you may find that the sun shines from a bright blue sky for most of the year.
+During winter and transitional seasons, one might more or less rarely also observe overcast skies, snow or rain showers, thunderstorms with or without hail, or duststorms.
 Usually, these short-term observations are then talked about bad weather, but not climate.
 On the radio and television there are also daily only weather reports, no climate reports.
 These brief remarks indicate that in determining whether weather or climate, we are talking about a temporal dimension.
 So weather change (e.g. change from rain showers to sunshine) and climate change are two different dimensions in climatology.
-The first happens quickly, occasionally even several times a day (so-called "April weather"), the second slowly and can only be detected over years or better over decades.
+The first happens quickly, occasionally even several times a day (so-called "April weather" in Europe), the second slowly and can only be detected over years or better over decades.
 Weather is therefore something that is happening.
 It can be interpreted, analysed and put into data.
 Data collection is always done at climate stations, which in some countries has a dense network, in others (like Afghanistan) a less dense one.
 The collected climate measurement series usually contain data on radiation, cloud cover, temperature, precipitation, relative humidity, air pressure, wind, etc., i.e. data on the ecological factors that are also important for organisms.
 From these long series of measurements, it is possible to calculate what the climate was like in recent years.
 And the further back the first measurements in a country go and the more data are available, the more precisely the climate there can be reconstructed.

-◘ Fig. A-34 In the Mediterranean regions of Eurasia, cork is extracted from the bark of Quercus suber (a) (Here in Algarve, Portugal, photo: Rafiqpoor).
-The black soil and burn marks on the branches of the trees testify to fire exposure during the summer 2017 fire in the mountainous area of Monchique in the Algarve region, southern Portugal.
-It is the relatively thick cork layer that protects the cambium of the tree against fire exposure (b, photo: http://bit.do/bJDAo).

-So, statistically, climate is something longer term.
+So, statistically, climate is a term of something longer lasting.
 To understand this, one must take into account the spatial and temporal scales and meaningfully move from the small (or short-term) to the large (i.e. long-term).

 Weather is the short-term in this system.
 Weather is the instantaneous physical state of the atmosphere produced by the meteorological elements and their interaction at a particular time in a particular place (or area).
-Weather is the medium term in this system.
+Long period weather (German: Witterung) is a medium term in this system.
 It describes the general, average or also predominant character of the weather events of a certain period of several days or weeks, rarely also months.
 A distinction is made between characteristic weather types or weather patterns, each of which is determined by prevailing weather conditions.